wp-plugins/birthdays-widget/readme.txt

 Plugin URI: http://wordpress.org/plugins/birthdays-widget/
 Description: Birthdays Widget
 Author: lion2486, Sudavar
-Version: 1.5
+Version: 1.5.1
 Author URI: http://codescar.eu
 Contributors: lion2486, Sudavar
 Tags: widget, birthdays, custom
 Requires at least: 3.0.1
 Tested up to: 4.0
-Stable tag: 1.5
+Stable tag: 1.5.1
 Text Domain: birthdays-widget
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Birthdays widget plugin produces a widget for your Wordpress website which displays a happy birthday image to your clients/users.
-Data are saved in a custom table and are available through a nice list.

 == Description ==

-Birthdays widget plugin produces a widget for your Wordpress website which displays a happy birthday image to your clients/users.
+Birthdays Widget allows to add your custom birthday-list of any person you want and display it in a widget only when it's necessary.

 Some features: